galvez/kysely-tables/README.md

 1. Check out this repository, `pnpm install` and `cd` to [`./example`](https://github.com/galvez/kysely-tables/tree/main/src/example).

 2. Inspect `database.ts` to see how tables are defined.
 Note that these types are fully Kysely-compatible.
-The schema-oriented types are used as annotations, but Kysely queries get at they expect.
+The schema types serve as hints for schema generation, but Kysely receives the underlying types it expects.

    ```ts
    export interface UsersTable {